SkepticMystic/breadcrumbs/README.md

 -   `implied_kind`: The kind of [implied relation](#implied-relationships) the edge is.
 -   `round`: The round the implied edge was added in.

+## Suggestors

+### Hierarchy Field Suggestor

+The Hierarchy Field Suggestor lets you quickly add a new [Typed Link](#typed-links) edge.
+If you type the _trigger_ string at the start of a line, it will show you a list of all the fields you've used in your Breadcrumbs settings, and let you quickly select one.

+#### Hierarchy Field Suggestor Settings

+-   **Enable**: Enable the Hierarchy Field Suggestor.
+Obsidian needs to be restarted after enabling.
+-   **Trigger**: The character(s) that triggers the suggestor.
+Defaults to `.`.

 ## API

 Breadcrumbs exposes a simple API for other plugins to use.